8BitMixtape/8Bit-Mixtape-NEO/README.md

-# 8bitMixTape-SoundProg2085
+# 8Bit Mixtape NEO
 New Attiny85 based edition with Bootloader to program it via sound.

+## First Working prototypes
 See our first working prototype in the video: https://www.youtube.com/watch?v=9HnzJeK31R8

 See more documentation of the developments on this repo's wiki: https://github.com/8BitMixtape/8bitMixTape-SoundProg2085/wiki

+## Background
 Inspired by the bootloader for atmega by Christoph Haberer and other implementations by Fredrik...
 * http://www.hobby-roboter.de/forum/viewtopic.php?f=4&t=127
 * http://www.fredrikolofsson.com/f0blog/?q=node%2F596